kanhaOmGM/web-network-hacking/README.md

 - `docs/JS.md` — JavaScript basics, internal vs external scripts, examples, and security notes. :contentReference[oaicite:10]{index=10}
 - `docs/SQL.md` — SQL basics: CRUD, queries, functions, and examples. :contentReference[oaicite:11]{index=11}

-## How to use
-Open the `docs/` files in GitHub (they are Markdown) to read the module notes.
-Add screenshots and example payloads into `assets/` if needed.

 ## License
 This project is released under the MIT License.
 See `LICENSE` for details.